dotnet/docs-maui/docs/user-interface/graphics/draw.md

 - `CurveTo` to add a cubic Bezier spline.
 - `QuadTo` to add a quadratic Bezier spline.

-None of these methods contains all of the data necessary to describe the line or curve.
-Instead, each method works in conjunction with the current point established by the method call immediately preceding it.
+None of these methods contain all of the data necessary to describe the line or curve.
+Instead, each method works with the current point established by the method call immediately preceding it.
 For example, the `LineTo` method adds a straight line to the contour based on the current point.

 A contour ends with another call to `MoveTo`, which begins a new contour, or a call to `Close`, which closes the contour.
 The `Close` method automatically appends a straight line from the current point to the first point of the contour, and marks the path as closed.